kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

 Focus not just on happy cases, but primarily on more pathological cases (e.g. probes taking a minute instead of milliseconds, failed pods consuming resources, etc.).
-If any of the resources can be exhausted, how this is mitigated with the existing limits (e.g. pods per node) or new limits added by this KEP?
+If any of the resources can be exhausted, how this is mitigated with the existing limits (e.g. pods per node) or new limits added by this AEP?

 Are there any tests that were run/should be run to understand performance characteristics better and validate the declared limits?